Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 November 2024 10.35.13 UTC
+- WIB: Sabtu, 30 November 2024 11.29.45 UTC
-- WITA: Sabtu, 30 November 2024 11.35.13 UTC
+- WITA: Sabtu, 30 November 2024 12.29.45 UTC
-- WIT: Sabtu, 30 November 2024 12.35.13 UTC
+- WIT: Sabtu, 30 November 2024 13.29.45 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: motivational
+Kategori: success